 Indoor air pollution is one risk that you can do something about.
 While pollutant levels from individual sources may not pose a significant health risk by themselves, most homes and offices have more than one source that contributes to indoor air pollution.
 There can be serious risk from the cumulative effects of these sources.

 The Weld County Department of Public Health & Environment may assist with complaints and concerns raised about structures that are routinely open to public access (government buildings, schools, churches, commercial buildings, etc.) in both incorporated and unincorporated Weld County.

-For assistance with issues or concerns in residential homes, including multifamily residences, or those buildings not open to public access, please defer to the resources below or contact a qualified consultant or contractor
+For assistance with issues or concerns in residential homes, including multifamily residences, or those buildings not open to public access, please defer to the resources found on the right side of this page (under Outside Links) or contact a qualified consultant or contractor.